kauralasoo/txrevise/README.md

 	python scripts/extractTranscriptTags.py --gtf Homo_sapiens.GRCh38.92.gtf.gz > Homo_sapiens.GRCh38.92.transcript_tags.txt

 ### Prepare transcript annotations for event construction
-Next, we need to convert the transcript annotations (in GTF format) to a binary representation that c
+Next, we need to convert the transcript annotations (in GTF format) to a binary representation that can be efficiently used by txrevise.

 ## Getting started
 See the [vignette](http://htmlpreview.github.io/?https://github.com/kauralasoo/txrevise/blob/master/inst/doc/construct_events.html) for examples of the basic functionality.